Tanystropheus: Fossils in North America

+Other fossils

+Authentic Tanystropheus specimens from the Makhtesh Ramon in Israel were described as a new species, T. haasi, in 2001.
+However, this species may be dubious due to the difficulty of distinguishing its vertebrae from T. conspicuus or T. longobardicus.
+Another new species, T. biharicus, was described from Romania in 1975.
+It has also been considered possibly synonymous with T. longobardicus.
+A Tanystropheus-like vertebra from the middle Ladinian Erfurt Formation (Lettenkeuper) of Germany was described in 1846 as one of several fossils gathered under the name "Zanclodon laevis".
+Though likely the first Tanystropheus fossil to be discovered, the vertebra is now lost, and surviving jaw fragments and other fossil scraps of "Zanclodon laevis" represent indeterminate archosauriforms with no relation to Tanystropheus.

+Indeterminate Tanystropheus remains are also known from the Jilh Formation of Saudi Arabia, various Anisian-Ladinian sites in Spain, France, Italy, Switzerland, and the Villány Mountains of Hungary.
+The youngest Tanystropheus fossil in Europe is a vertebra from the lower Carnian Fusea site in Friuli, Italy.

 Several new tanystropheid genera have been named from former Tanystropheus fossils.
 Fossils from the Anisian Röt Formation in Germany, previously referred to Tanystropheus antiquus, were named as a new genus and species in 2006: Amotosaurus rotfeldensis.
-In 2011, fossils from the Lipovskaya Formation of Russia were given the new genus and species Augustaburiana vatagini by A.G.
+In 2011, fossils from the Lipovskaya Formation of Russia were given the new genus and species Augustaburiania vatagini by A.G.
 Sennikov.
-He also named the new genus Protanystropheus for T. antiquus, though some other authors have continued to retain that species within Tanystropheus.
+He also named the new genus Protanystropheus for T. antiquus, though a few studies continued to retain that species within Tanystropheus.
 Tanystropheus fossai, from the Norian-age Argillite di Riva di Solto in Italy, was given its own genus Sclerostropheus in 2019.